 So the whole thing, so there's a few things here.
 Let's bring it back to now.
 We know DST's predominantly our 1031 vehicle.
 That's a big motivator.
 It's fractional ownership.
 These are fairly large properties being purchased, run, managed, and then, sold by large companies.
 Pulling back then and answering your question, well, how did it all start?
 The 1031, on one hand, helps owners of investment real estate potentially defer taxes by buying other investment real estate.
 We could do that.
 It has nothing to do with DSTs, doesn't have much to do with us or even this call.
 People can do that completely and have been for a really long time.
 The 1031 or the like kind exchange has actually been on the books.
 If we're talking about history, it's been on the books for over a century, in one way, shape, or form.

-The modern era of the 1031 Exchange kind of came into its current form in 1979, where some timelines and structural things were put in place, but it didn't really have much to do with DSTs or what we're going to really dig down into.
+The modern era of the 1031 Exchange kind of came into its current form in 1979, when some timelines and structural things were put in place, but it didn't really have much to do with DSTs or what we're going to really dig down into.
 But that's how we came to be where we are.
-I could give a tongue in cheek answer, which I will anyway.
+I could give a tongue-in-cheek answer, which I will anyway.
 Since the dawn of time or closely thereafter, when people wanted to make a claim on their ownership of real estate, that's how it happened.
-And here we are today, but be that as it may, for the modern times we're living in, for investment real estate, there were ways for United States landowners and property owners to be able to defer taxes, by buying like kind property.
+And here we are today, but be that as it may, for the modern times we're living in, for investment real estate, there were ways for United States landowners and property owners to be able to defer taxes, by buying like-kind property.
 Now, the Delaware Statutory Trust, DSTs, it's a trust, they, in themselves, in that format, have been around for much longer than what we're specifically talking about right now.

 Because what ended up happening was, through a series of petitions, basically, folks in this industry determined, wrote to the IRS, ultimately getting what was called Revenue Ruling 2004-86 .
 So that basically said, at that time, that the Delaware Statutory Trust structure was eligible to 1031 Exchange in and out.
 So what about the Delaware Statutory Trust structure?
 Well, it allows for passive ownership, group ownership of larger properties.
 And I'll stop there, because there's other forms of it.
 And tenants in common, tenants in common ownership has existed for a real long time also.
 But what made it eligible for 1031 Exchange also occurred in the early two thousands, but it had been around for longer.
 Private equity real estate, so group ownership of real estate deals.
 We've all heard stories of friends and family get together, and they own a property together.
 It's not unlike that.